2024 MLB All-Star team reactions: Gunnar Henderson, Paul Skenes lead wave of first-timers

 Elly De La Cruz, SS, Reds (1st)

-Lightning in a bottle.
-Hopefully De La Cruz gets multiple at-bats in Texas because showcasing a singular talent like him is the entire point of the All-Star Game.
+This guy is lightning in a bottle.
+Hopefully De La Cruz gets multiple at-bats in Texas because showcasing a singular talent such as he is the entire point of the All-Star Game.

 Ryan McMahon, 3B, Rockies (1st)